csulbying/2018Spring/01-setup/setup.md

 ### 1.3 Git and GitHub

 Git is the most popular software version management tool.
-VS Code has built-in support for Git therefore we only need to use it for project initial setup.
+VS Code has built-in support for Git therefore you only need to use it for project initial setup.

 Go to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the latest version of Git. run `git --version` to verify the installation.